Blog > London equity release - Are you eligible?

 The value of your property is one of the main factors in determining how much tax-free cash you can access through equity release.
 The more your property is worth, the more you can potentially unlock.
 This is why an analysis of equity release in London starts with a look at property prices.

-It’s been widely publicised that house prices in London have risen dramatically over the past decade or so.
-This table shows how they have risen since 2012, compared to UK average house prices:
+It’s been widely publicised that house prices in London have risen dramatically over the past decade or so – despite a recent cooling-off of the housing market..
+This table shows how they have risen since 2014, compared to UK average house prices:

 YearUK averageLondon Average

-Latest figures from Canada Life have revealed that London homeowners collectively have £146.3bn of potential equity to unlock.
+In 2022, Canada Life revealed that London homeowners collectively had £146.3bn of potential equity to unlock.
 This equates to around £191,000 of average equity per home in the capital.
 With many people finding themselves ‘asset rich, cash poor’ in retirement, could we see more homeowners turning to their properties to boost their income?

 What does the house price boom mean for London equity release potential?

-The surge in house prices over the last decade means that London homeowners have potentially hundreds of thousands of pounds of extra equity available.
+The surge in house prices over the last decade – albeit with a recent cooling off of the market – means that London homeowners have potentially hundreds of thousands of pounds of extra equity available.
 So just how much equity can Londoners unlock?

-A homeowner aged 55+ can typically unlock between 20-60% of their home’s value with equity release.
+A homeowner aged 55+ can typically unlock 5-50% of their home’s value with equity release.
 Just how much depends on criteria including their age (the older you are the more you can unlock), property type and location.

-Let’s look at how much equity a typical 71-year-old living in London may have been able to unlock with an equity release plan over the last decade:
+Let’s look at how much equity a typical 74-year-old living in London may have been able to unlock with an equity release plan over the last decade:

 YearAverage London house valueExample tax-free cash available with equity release